Understanding Your City’s Trend Report

 Why the years 2009 – 2013?

-AFI has published an annual report for each year starting in 2008.
-Throughout this time, the AFI report has evolved to provide the best measure of community health and fitness.
-For the first report released in 2008, data was pulled during the fall of 2008.
-For the following report released in 2009, data was pulled during the spring of 2009.
-Consequently, several data sources had not updated during that time interval due to the timing of the reports being released so close together.
-To demonstrate a more accurate trend, AFI chose to start the trend reports in 2009.
+The Fitness Index published annual rankings starting in 2008.
+Throughout this time, the rankings have evolved to provide the best measure of community health and fitness.
+For the first rankings released in 2008, data were pulled during the fall of 2008.
+For the following rankings released in 2009, data were pulled during the spring of 2009.
+Consequently, several data sources were not updated during that interval.
+To demonstrate a more accurate trend, the Fitness Index chose to start the trend reports in 2009.

-Although the 2014 AFI data report is available, 2013 is the last year represented in these trend reports.
-The 2014 AFI data report featured new and improved indicators, thus many of the new measures cannot be compared to previous years’ reported data.
-For further information about 2014 data changes, please visit http://www.americanfitnessindex.org/big-changes-2014-afi-report/.
+Although the 2014 Fitness Index rankings are available, 2013 is the last year represented in these trend reports.
+The 2014 Fitness Index rankings featured new and improved indicators, thus many of the new measures cannot be compared to previous years’ rankings.
+For further information about 2014 data changes, please visit https://www.americanfitnessindex.org/big-changes-2014-afi-report/.

 (Click the image below for a pdf version.)